Products and services

 Additives – also known as E-numbers – are allowed as long as they are not derived from allergenic ingredients that are advertised as “free from” on the packaging.

-In order for cosmetics to be certified, they must contain the 26 potentially allergenic substances only in very limited quantities.
+In order for cosmetics to be certified, they must contain the 26 allergenic compounds only in very limited quantities.
 The Allergy Seal of Quality bans them at concentrations 10 times lower than the Swiss law.

-The criteria for cosmetics as well as a list of ingredients that are permitted only to a limited extent can be found here.
+The criteria for the certification of cosmetics as well as a list of ingredients that are permitted only to a limited extent can be found here.

 No. Substances such as plant extracts in natural cosmetics can also trigger allergies.